alok123t/HyINDEL/README.md

 ## Installation

 Note:
-* Edit path to mosdepth and samtools before installation in `scripts/preProcess.sh` and `scripts/postProcess.sh` (if installed from source)
+* Edit path to mosdepth and samtools before installation in `scripts/preProcess.sh` and `scripts/postProcess.sh` (if installed from source, ignore if installed using conda)
 * Will install/replace bamtools if already present in installation directory
 ```shell
 git clone --recursive https://github.com/alok123t/indel-detect.git